gojiplus/generator/README.md

 Users can control what is published via a YAML that takes in arguments such as:
 1. List only public repositories
 2. List only repositories with a minimum number of stars

+#### Future

+Look at commits or the changelog to summarize changes since the last update.